 In my last post, 5 Off-Season Hotel Marketing Ideas to Spice Up your Autumn Campaigns, I gave hoteliers a recipe for success to sustain them through the fall.
 Now I’m back to help you weather the winter months.

-Should you hibernate, pause your marketing endeavours, and wait for the cold months to pass?
+Should you hibernate, pause your marketing endeavors, and wait for the cold months to pass?
 No way!
-We’re resilient in this business, and if it makes you feel better, it’s not just this business that often struggles through the cold times—lots of industries take a hit in winter.
+We’re resilient in this business, and if it makes you feel better, it’s not just this business that often struggles through the cold times — lots of industries take a hit in winter.

 Do what smart hoteliers do: Instead of lamenting the reduced bookings, take advantage of this time as the chance to show off your hotel’s uniqueness, expand your audience, and improve your services and reputation.

 Even if your regular guests are, let’s say, families with kids; when you experience a decrease in your number of visitors, it’s time to consider targeting different types of guests.

 If you’re located next to a city centre, or if your hotel offers exclusive business facilities, focus your online activities on targeting business travelers.
 You could offer special deals for conferences or business events.
 You could also offer discounts when many guests book as a group, which will attract business event organizers as well.